What Do You have in Common with a Celebrity?

 Are You Gluten Intolerant?

 If you are suffering from the above symptoms, find out now!—contact us for a FREE CONSULTATION.
 Call (408) 733-0400 to schedule.
-If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
+Our medical center is located in Sunnyvale, CA. If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
 We will help you find the underlying root cause!

 To your health,Dr. Vikki Petersen